Solving sparse principal component analysis with global support: Computational experiments

 \subsubsection{Times for larger instances}

 We set a more stringent time limit of 20 seconds for each \ref{eq:CIP-impl} used within the sub-matrix technique, since a number of these computations are required to compute $\text{ub}^{\text{sub-mat}}$.
-Again we did not set a time limit for the primal heuristic, an just note its running times as a function of the matrix size on Table~\ref{tab:lb-running-time}.
+Again we did not set a time limit for the primal heuristic and just noted its running times as a function of the matrix size in Table~\ref{tab:lb-running-time}.